Pink cusk-eel: Distribution

 Pink cusk-eel populations are divided into northern and southern stocks, each with significantly different life history traits.
 There has been no evidence of large-scale movements.
-In the month-long NORFANZ Expedition of 2003 which was examining the biodiversity of the seamounts and slopes of the Norfolk Ridge near New Zealand, a single specimen weighing 6.3 kg (13 lb 14 oz) was collected.
+In the month-long NORFANZ Expedition of 2003 which was examining the biodiversity of the seamounts and slopes of the Norfolk Ridge near New Zealand, a single specimen weighing 6.3 kg was collected.

 Biology

 Age determinations, based on the reading of saggital otoliths, were between 1 and 14 years in males and between 1 and 16 years in females in the Chilean austral zone.
 Statistical differences in growth were found between the sexes and management fishing zones.
 Juveniles of this species are found in shallower shelf waters.